Oakland California, USA Travel Guide

 The United States Dollar (USD) is the currency.
 Major credit cards are broadly accepted.
 ATMs are found throughout the city.

-Passport valid for a minimum of six months beyond your U.S. Departure date.
+Passport must have six months validity beyond your U.S. Departure date.

-Carry a printed confirmation of your ESTA or your valid U.S. Visa.
+Carry a printed confirmation of your ESTA or your valid US.S.
+Visa.

 Airlines may request evidence of your planned U.S. Departure.